fransallen/blobcdn/README.md

-# BlobCDN - Quality SVG shapes on the fly
+# BlobCDN

-BlobCDN is a simple CDN service to generate SVG shapes on the fly.
+BlobCDN is the CDN for beautiful SVG shapes.

 ## Start development server